harish-aka-shivi/merge-directories/README.md

 # Context
 A simple script to merge the files in a directory in one file.

-For example I had a lot of files in my directory which I wanted to converge in one file.
+For example I had a lot of files in my directory which I wanted to converge in one file and delete all other files.

 Before running the script
 /dir